wapadda/kernelcare-doc/docs/kcare-nexpose/README.md

 The script marks vulnerabilities detected by Nexpose, but patched by KernelCare as exceptions.

 :::tip Note
-If you are new in Nexpose please read the [official documentation](https://nexpose.help.rapid7.com/docs/) how to setup and operations.
+If you are new in Nexpose, please read the [official documentation](https://nexpose.help.rapid7.com/docs/) on how to set up and operate.
 :::

 ## Installation